Modern Slavery Statement 2023Published on 2 October 2023

 Anti-Bribery and Corruption Policy

-We have recently reviewed our Anti-Bribery and Corruption Policy to ensure that it deals with the specific risks faced in our business in the jurisdictions where our operations are based.
-Implementation is in progress and compulsory training for all staff will follow to ensure a full understanding, and acceptance of the legal requirements and ethical issues.
+Our Anti-Bribery and Corruption Policy deals with the specific risks faced in our business in the jurisdictions where our operations are based.
+We provide compulsory training for all staff to ensure a full understanding, and acceptance of the legal requirements and ethical issues.

 Anti-Bullying and Harassment policy